smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.3.6 - 2022-09-22

+CHANGES:

+- Fixed Plot/Premise issue for THA.
+We now prepend PLOT when to the premise number when available.
+- Add DNK to the list of countries for Germanic street suffix handling where some suffixes are appended to the street with no space.
+- Added fields to the output: level_type, level_number when available.
+- Standardized address line formatting for various countries.
+- Use the new Level fields in the AUS address lines.

 ## 3.3.5 - 2022-09-19

 CHANGES: